Chart Color Schemes

 Inverell Surrounds - West ranks among the oldest 10% of areas nationwide

-Inverell Surrounds - West has a median age of 50, which is higher than Rest of NSW's figure of 43 and also above the national average of 38.
-The age group of 65-74 represents 15.5% of the population, compared to Rest of NSW's figure, and this is notably higher than the national average of 9.4%.
-Meanwhile, the 25-34 age cohort makes up 7.8%, which is less prevalent than in Rest of NSW.
-According to the 2021 Census, the 0-4 age group has increased from 4.3% to 5.3% of the population.
-Conversely, the 45-54 age group has decreased from 12.9% to 11.3%, and the 5-14 age group has dropped from 12.9% to 11.6%.
-By 2041, demographic modeling suggests that Inverell Surrounds - West's age profile will change significantly.
-The 75-84 age cohort is projected to grow by 154 people (26%), from 604 to 759.
-Notably, the combined age groups of 65+ are expected to account for 71% of total population growth, reflecting the area's aging demographic trend.
-Conversely, population declines are projected for the 5-14 and 15-24 age cohorts.
+Inverell Surrounds - West has a median age of 50, which is higher than the Rest of NSW figure of 43 and well above the national average of 38.
+The age group of 65-74 years shows strong representation at 15.5%, compared to Rest of NSW's percentage, while the 25-34 cohort is less prevalent at 7.8%.
+This concentration in the 65-74 age group is notably higher than the national average of 9.4%.
+According to the Census conducted on 2021 August 10th, the 0-4 age group has grown from 4.3% to 5.3%, while the 45-54 cohort has declined from 12.9% to 11.3% and the 5-14 group has dropped from 12.9% to 11.6%.
+Demographic modeling indicates that Inverell Surrounds - West's age profile will significantly evolve by 2041 June 30th.
+The 75-84 age cohort is projected to experience strong growth, with an increase of 154 people (26%) from 604 to 759.
+Notably, the combined age groups of 65 and above will account for 71% of total population growth, reflecting the area's aging demographic profile.
+Conversely, population declines are projected for the 5-14 and 15-24 cohorts.